Sentilix/buffalo/Buffalo/ReadMe.txt

 Version history
 ---------------
 Version 0.6.0b2:
-* Refactored large potions of the code
+* Refactored large potions of the code.
+* Added Pet as target for buffing - thanks to DJSchaffner for the Pet addition code.

 Version 0.6.0b1:
 * Added Warlock buffs to the addon: Welcome, locks!